 As a historian, I specialize in Early American and Atlantic World History, with a focus on eighteenth-century material culture.
 I’m currently at work on a new research project on the American Revolution.

-Since 2016, I have been Assistant Professor of History and Art History at the University of Delaware.
+Since 2016, I have been first Assistant and now Associate Professor of History and Art History at the University of Delaware.
 From 2010 to 2016, I was Assistant Professor of History at the College of Staten Island, City University of New York.
 I received my PhD in the History of American Civilization at the University of Delaware (2009), where my dissertation won the prize for Best Dissertation in the Humanities.
 In 2011, it also won the University of Pennsylvania’s Zuckerman Prize, a national award for the Best Dissertation in American Studies.

 From 2009 to 2010, I was the Patrick Henry Postdoctoral Fellow in the Department of History at Johns Hopkins University.
 In 2013-14, I was a Mellon Fellow in the Center for the Humanities at CUNY's Graduate Center, and I spent 2014-15 as a Mellon Postdoctoral Fellow at the New-York Historical Society.